Lightning (Final Fantasy): Popularity and analysis

 In 2010, Lightning placed 34th in a Famitsu poll regarding the most popular video game character in Japan.
-She was voted the best-liked female Final Fantasy character in a 2013 poll by Square Enix, and, in that year's Dengeki PlayStation Awards, she was voted best video game character of the year for her appearance in Lightning Returns.
+At the 2013 Dengeki PlayStation Awards, she was voted best video game character of the year for her appearance in Lightning Returns.
 She came first in a Microsoft poll to determine the most popular character of the Final Fantasy XIII games.
 In 2014, readers of IGN voted her the best character in XIII.
-At PAX Prime 2013, she took third place in a list, compiled by journalists and game developers, of the top female characters in western and Japanese role-playing video games.
-In a Famitsu poll from 2017, Lightning was voted as the second most wanted character fans expect to be featured in another Square Enix's franchise, Kingdom Hearts, being surpassed only by Noctis Lucis Caelum from Final Fantasy XV.
+At PAX Prime 2013, she took third place in a list, compiled by journalists and game developers, of the top female characters in Western and Japanese role-playing video games.
+In a Famitsu poll from 2017, Lightning was voted as the second most wanted character fans expect to be featured in Square Enix's Kingdom Hearts franchise, being surpassed only by Noctis Lucis Caelum from Final Fantasy XV.

-Analysis

-In the book The Music of Nobuo Uematsu in the Final Fantasy Series Richard Anatone describes Lightning's theme from the first game as one that transcends gendered generalizations and helps to show her personality, making her stand out within the main cast even if none of them are the sole leading character.
+In the book The Music of Nobuo Uematsu in the Final Fantasy Series Richard Anatone describes Lightning's original theme as one that transcends gendered generalizations and helps to show her personality, making her stand out within the main cast even if none of them were the sole leading character.
 In ConsumAuthors: The New Generational Nuclei the character is described as the ideal figure for a woman in the modernity.
-Interactive Storytelling for Video Games: Proven Writing Techniques for Role describes her as a mother figure trying to take care of her sister despite initial stoic portrayal in the game's beginning.
+Interactive Storytelling for Video Games: Proven Writing Techniques for Role describes her as a mother figure trying to take care of her sister, contrasting against her initial stoic portrayal in the opening sections.